Barbiturate depressant drugs are drugs that act on the central nervous system to produce sedation, sleep, or anesthesia.

 Find An Addiction Recovery Center For Barbiturate Use

-If you or a loved one is in search of substance abuse treatment services for a barbiturate addiction, give our free helpline a call today to discuss enrollment at a treatment center near you.
+If you or a loved one is in search of substance abuse treatment services for a barbiturate addiction, browse our website to find a treatment center to contact today.

 Addiction Resource aims to provide only the most current, accurate information in regards to addiction and addiction treatment, which means we only reference the most credible sources available.